s5k6/semaphore/doc/sem.md

 `‹name›`
   ~ the name of the semaphore to operate on.
 If the name starts with
     a slash, it is used literally.
-Otherwise, semaphores reside in a per-user namespace.
+Otherwise, semaphores reside in a per-user name-space.
 See Notes on Names, and `-g` below.
 Must be the first argument.

 `-- ‹command›…`
   ~ command to be executed, and its arguments.
 This must be the last
-    argument, i.e., the douple-dash indicates the end of sem's arguments.
+    argument, i.e., the double-dash indicates the end of sem's arguments.

 `-i ‹num›`
-  ~ initialize semaphore to ‹num› if it has to be created.
+  ~ initialise semaphore to ‹num› if it has to be created.
 Without
     this option, fail if the semaphore does not exist.
 The first process chosen by the OS's scheduler to create the semaphore will set the value.
 Also see `-I`.